 Land resources and the availability of inland waters provide Latvia with the perfect conditions to develop aquaculture.
 Aquaculture is a significant part of the fisheries industry, but is comparatively new and, until now, uses mostly extensive production methods.
 Currently, aquaculture is linked only with the use of freshwater ecosystem and there are no aquaculture farms in the coastal areas, though recently interest in marine aquaculture has grown.

 In 2015, 863 tonnes live weight of fish were produced for human consumption, of which common carp (Cyprinus carpio) accounted for more than 64%.
-Over three years, 50% increase in production volumes has been reached.
+Over three years, a 50% increase in production volumes has been recorded.

-Production of fish fry, fingerlings and European smolts for release in natural water-bodies is a significant activity to compensate for the damage to fish resources caused by the development of hydropower plants on rivers, pollution of water, and the degradation of natural habitats, among others.
+Production of fish fry, fingerlings, and European smolts for release in natural water-bodies is a significant activity to compensate for the damage to fish resources caused by the development of hydropower plants on rivers, pollution of water, and the degradation of natural habitats.

 Processing and trade

-There are different types of fishery products made in Latvia – frozen, salted, smoked, unsterilized preserves and ready to serve products as well as sterilized canned fish.
+There are different types of fishery products made in Latvia such as frozen, salted, smoked, unsterilized preserves and ready to serve products, as well as sterilized canned fish.
 Canned fish producers mainly use raw materials from the Baltic Sea.
 However, to extend the range of products, fish processors also use marine fish such as Atlantic herring, mackerel, sardine, and sardinella.
-Freshwater fish species (pike, catfish, common carp, and others) are used in small quantities.
+Freshwater fish species, such as pike, catfish, common carp, and others are used in small quantities.

 The fisheries sector is an exporting sector of the economy and maintains a positive external trade balance.
-The export of fish products has consistently exceeded imports for a couple of decades now.
+The export of fish products has consistently exceeded imports.
 The external trade balance for fisheries products in 2015 was nearly €30 million.
 In 2015 fish products and canned fish were exported to more than 60 countries.
 The total value of fish products, including canned fish was €174 million.

-Historically Russia and the CIS countries have played a significant role in the export of fishery products, but lately EU countries have become the main destination for these products (excluding canned fish), followed by the CIS countries.
-In 2015, the main destination in the EU were Lithuania, Estonia, Poland, and Denmark.
-Among the CIS countries the main destinations are Belarus, Ukraine, Kazakhstan and Moldova.
+Historically Russia and the CIS countries have played a significant role in the export of fishery products, but lately EU countries have become the main destination for these products, with the exception of canned fish, followed by the CIS countries.
+In 2015, the main destinations in the EU were Lithuania, Estonia, Poland, and Denmark.
+Among the CIS countries the main destinations were Belarus, Ukraine, Kazakhstan and Moldova.

-In 2014 the average annual fish consumption in Latvia was 25,5 kg/per capita (live weight equivalent – kg/capita per year), equally as the EU average consumption.
+In 2014 the average annual fish consumption in Latvia was 25,5 kg/per capita (live weight equivalent – kg/capita per year), equal to the EU average consumption.
 In 2014 fish consumption decreased in comparison to 2013 mainly due to lower consumption of fresh fish.
 Pollock, herring, and mackerel are the most popular saltwater species, while carp, trout, and panga are the most popular freshwater species.

 Pollock, salmon, cod, and trout are gaining popularity in the market, indicating a structural change in consumption.
-Fish is traditionally an important part of daily diet in Latvia.
+Fish has traditionally been an important part of daily diets in Latvia.
 There is a growing awareness among Latvian consumers regarding fish and seafood consumption.
 They are choosing fish products with more care and attention, are getting information about products, and are benefiting from campaigns promoting consumption and the health benefits of fish and seafood.
 Latvian consumers are receptive to market promotions.

-The main challenges in Latvian fisheries are improving the port infrastructure and improving the quality, control and traceability of products landed.
-There is also need to invest in selective and smart fishing gear as well as to ensure a balance between fishing capacity and fishing opportunities.
+The main challenges in Latvian fisheries are improving the port infrastructure and improving the quality, control, and traceability of products landed.
+There is also the need to invest in selective and smart fishing gear as well as to ensure a balance between fishing capacity and fishing opportunities.

-In aquaculture sector, main aim is developing production in recirculation systems by the EMFF’s support.
+In the aquaculture sector, the main aim is developing production in recirculation systems with the EMFF’s support.